rec0de/vsmp-zero/README.md

 static void pixelPush(unsigned char *frameBuf, int linesize, int width, int height) {
 	/* Writes an image buffer to the display and displays it.
 	   Each entry in the frame buffer is a single greyscale pixel at 8bpp.
-	   You may need to perform some downconversion here (e.g. packing 8 pixels into a singly byte at 1bpp) depending on the display.
+	   You may need to perform some downconversion here depending on the display (e.g. packing 8 pixels into a singly byte at 1bpp).
 	   Note that the height / width are that of your video file, not necessarily your display.
 	   You may want to perform some scaling or aligning here.
 	   Also note that one line in the frame buffer (given by linesize) can be longer than the actual line of pixels.

 	   To put less strain on your display and ensure a long lifetime, you should also set your display to sleep / standby at the end of this method and wake it up (if necessary) at the beginning.
 	*/
 }
 ```